 By mid to late spring, the underparts of Philadelphia Vireos can be quite faded.
 The vibrant yellow tones quite often typical of fall birds fade to a fascinating creamy yellow by spring.
 In some cases, an isolated yellowish wash occurs on the throat and breast followed by a mostly whitish underside; this combined with the grayish blush to the crown; arcing white brow; and blackish wedge to the loral area provides a beautiful example of subtle beauty.
 I cannot wait to enjoy some springtime Philadelphia Vireos at Point Pelee in a few weeks time.

 Photo: Philadelphia Vireo.
 Ashbridges Bay Park, Toronto, Ontario.
 11 May 2015.
 Owen Strickland.

 Photo: Philadelphia Vireo.
 Magee Marsh, Ohio.
 7 May 2014.
 Tracie Kovener.

-Thank you to Owen Strickland and Tracie Kovener for use of their excellent photographs.
+Thank you to Owen Strickland and Tracie Kovener for the use of their excellent photographs.
 This note is greatly enhanced with the use of their material.